Contraindications for Airway Management

 • Tracheal fistula

 Certain conditions may contraindicate some forms of suction, but not others.
 For example, croup and epiglottitis can make nasotracheal suctioning unsafe, though they may not prohibit other types of suctioning.
-Facial fractures and apnea or respiratory rest may render nasal intubation unsafe.
+Facial fractures and apnea or respiratory rest may render nasal intubation unsafe

-It’s important to note that even though many textbooks list these contraindications for airway management, there is no absolute contraindication to airway management.
 The risk of various interventions is real, but the risk of doing nothing is much greater.
 So medical providers and first responders must always undertake a risk assessment when deciding which form of airway management is best.
 When there are no good options, you may need to choose a contraindicated procedure to save the patient’s life.

 How the Right Equipment Helps

-Particularly when a patient has certain contraindications for suctioning and other airway management strategies, choosing the right equipment can mitigate risk.
+When a patient has certain contraindications for suctioning and other airway management strategies, choosing the right equipment can mitigate risk.
 For example, if a patient has a short thyromental distance or shows signs of a difficult airway, using smaller equipment may reduce the risk of airway trauma.
-Using the right equipment requires having the right equipment clean and ready to go, and so keeping your supplies in an accessible location may make the difference between a rapid response and significant treatment delays.

 Portable emergency suction allows you to quickly treat patients wherever they are.
 The right machine delivers consistent, reliable suction, reducing the risks of failed suctioning.
-To find the right choice for your agency, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device
+To find the right choice for your agency, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.

 New Call-to-action